grafana/writers-toolkit/docs/sources/write/style-guide/write-for-developers/index.md

 >     protocol: TCP
 > ```

+#### Refer to nested fields

+With configuration in JSON or YAML, you may need to refer to deeply nested fields.
+Using natural language is laborious to write and read.

+Instead use _dot notation_ to separate nested fields.
+For example, `spec.template.metadata` to refer to the `metadata` field within the `template` field, which is itself within the `spec` field.

+If the field name has dots, surround the name with square brackets instead.
+For example, `spec.selector[app.kubernetes.io/name]`

+To refer to any member of an array, use `[*]`.

+To refer to a specific index in an array, use `[<INDEX>]`.
+For example, the following dot notation refers to the first container within `spec`, and the first port within that container: `spec.containers[0].ports[0].containerPort`.

+The use of _dot notation_ for nested fields is common in other engineering documentation such as [Kubernetes documentation](https://kubernetes.io/docs/).

 ### Paths, filenames, and URLs

 Many types of information belong in fixed-width font.
 Among these are path names, file names, directories, or folders.
 However, don't format domain names or URLs as code if you intend the user to follow the link.